 - A. Wage rates or bonuses for all full time employees within the bargaining unit shall be paid in accordance with the following schedule: - 1.
-Effective and retroactive to July 1, 2005, employees shall receive base salary increases of One Thousand Four Hundred (\$1,400.00) dollars. - 2.
-Effective July 1, 2006, employees shall receive a wage increase in the amount of One Thousand Four Hundred and Fifty (\$1,450.00) dollars applied to the base rate as of July 1, 2005. - 3.
-Effective July 1, 2007, employees shall receive a wage increase in the amount of One Thousand Five Hundred (\$1,500.00) dollars applied to the base rate as of July 1, 2006. - 4.
-Wage increases and bonus for part time employees shall be pro rated in accordance with existing past practice. - B. 1.
-Wage Increases-The wage increases set forth in this Agreement, shall only be paid to employees on the payroll in a JCSA recognized title before the effective date of any wage increase provided for in this agreement and who also remain on the payroll in a JCSA recognized title as of the date this contract is signed by the Union, except that: (a) the July 1, 2005 wage increase in the amount of \$1,400.00 shall only be paid to those employees who were on the payroll in a JCSA recognized title before July 1, 2005 and who also remain on the payroll in a JCSA recognized title as of the date this contract is signed by the Union; and (b) employees who have retired from JCSA recognized titles on current paid or deferred pensions, shall be paid any wage increase provided for in this agreement that is effective before their retirement date even though they have retired and are no longer on the active payroll. - C. Any employee who surpasses maximum as a result of the increases shall have labor grade increased to encompass the raise. - D. If an employee is on extended leave, his check may be mailed upon written authorization from the employee.
+Effective and retroactive to April 1, 2012, employees shall receive a wage increase in the amount of One-Thousand-Three-Hundred and Fifty (\$ 1, 350.00) dollars applied to the base rate as of June 30, 2011. - 2.
+Effective and retroactive to January 1, 2013, employees shall receive a wage increase in the amount of One-Thousand-Four-Hundred (\$1,400.00) dollars applied to the base rate as of December 31, 2012. - 3.
+Effective January 1, 2014, employees shall receive a wage increase in the amount of One-Thousand-Five-Hundred (\$1,500.00) dollars applied to the base rate as of December 31, 2013. - 4.
+Wage increases and bonus for part time employees shall be prorated in accordance with existing past practice. - B. Wage Increases The wage increases set forth in this Agreement, shall only be paid to employees on the payroll in a JCSA recognized title before the effective date of any wage increase provided for in this agreement and who also remain on the payroll in a JCSA recognized title as of the date this contract is signed by the Union, except that employees who have retired from JCSA recognized titles on current paid or deferred pensions, shall be paid any wage increase provided for in this agreement that is effective before their retirement date even though they have retired and are no longer on the active payroll. - C. If an employee receives a raise that would increase his/her salary past the maximum salary for that employee's labor grade, then the maximum salary amount of that labor grade will increase to encompass the employee's raise. - D. If an employee is on extended leave, his check may be mailed upon written authorization from the employee.